 “Propósitos”: New Year Resolutions

 Of course, New Year Resolutions shall not be missed either!
-The most popular resolutions for 2022 were: living healthier (23%), personal improvement and happiness (21%), and losing weight (20%).
-Only 23% of survey participants planned on making new years resolutions at all.
+The most popular resolutions for 2023 were: improving physical health and saving more money (each 20%), followed by: exercising more (19%), eating healthier (18%), and being happy (17%).
+37% of survey participants planned on making new years resolutions at all, 15% more than the year before.

 This is a match for another resolution which is for many Dominicans always amongst the top 5: travelling.

-Now, how do you plan your New Year Resolutions so that your chances of completing them will be higher this time?
+Now, how do you plan to realize your New Year resolutions?
 Read about some suggestions and hints here (in Spanish):

 No Comments